 An SEO-proof website must fulfill at least two qualities.
-First, it must be littered with keywords or phrases you want your business to be associated with.
-Think about the words your target audience would use when searching for a business like yours.
+First, it must contain keywords or phrases you want your business to be associated with.
+Think about the words your target audience would use when searching for a company like yours.

 Second, your website must be up-to-date, informative, and made up of clear, concise writing.
 Your target audience should be able to find answers to frequently asked questions about your business, your offerings, and your industry.
-Steady increases in traffic is what really helps websites move up in search positions.
+More engagement with the content is what helps websites move up in search positions.

-Mastering SEO has no cost except for time.
-And that time frame would likely be a lot shorter if there wasn’t so much misinformation out there about the best practices for SEO.
+Mastering SEO has no cost except for time, and the time frame would likely be shorter if there weren’t so much misinformation about SEO best practices.
 This is why some businesses enlist the help of SEO experts.
-The cost of a single consultation will easily be offset by the rewards of an SEO-proof website.
+The rewards of an SEO-proof website will easily offset the cost of a single consultation.
 Once you attain a high Google rank and continuously update your website, you’re not going to lose that position anytime soon.

 10. Contact Journalists Through HARO